pupil-labs/pupil-docs/src/invisible/the-forge/multiple-rim.md

 In the [Reference Image Mapper](/invisible/explainers/enrichments/reference-image-mapper/) guide, we learnt how to properly set up a Reference Image Mapper enrichment, with a <i>single</i> reference image.
 However, there are some cases in which it would be useful to map gaze onto <i>multiple</i> reference images taken from the same environment - for example, moving in a room while interacting with certain parts of it.

-## What you'll need

 ::: tip
 Before continuing, ensure you are familiar with the [Reference Image Mapper](/invisible/explainers/enrichments/#reference-image-mapper) enrichment.
 Check out [this explainer video](https://www.youtube.com/watch?v=ygqzQEzUIS4&t=56s) for reference.
 :::

-1. Multiple reference images (one for each area you will explore)
-2. Multiple scanning recordings (2 or more, depending on environment dimensions/complexity)

 ## Reference Images